makrai/notes/kornai20-sem.md

     * Platonic method of ‘recollection’ (anamnesis), as exemplified in Meno, where Socrates teaches the slave boy that a square D built on the diagonal of a smaller base square B will have twice the area of B. Some
-  * from Leibniz and Descartes to Chomsky and Fodor.
+  * from Leibniz and Descartes to Chomsky and Fodor

 # 4 Graphs and Machines